 Clean streets, wide enough to let in the light.
 Gothic churches, cobbled plazas and old grand casas with family crests and coats of armour over the doorways.
-Chic women in heels meander past tattooed hipsters in the latest hairstyles.
+Chic women in heels meander and tattooed hipsters.
 Polite responsible citizens who instinctively know they live in a human paradise keeping it clean and friendly.
 Good restaurants, tapas bars and cafes on medieval streets.
 The world turns.

 Arenas 22nd June

 The almost constant drizzle drives people indoors and the bars and cafes are full of men playing cards or boys talking about who knows what.
 The shops here specialise in cheeses and local produce for the locals or trekking and climbing gear for tourists and there are so few tourists about, I think the businesses are struggling.